 She was shattered by her husband's murder.

-And Taylor Lorenz sees this as a cause of celebration, and apparently did it online in her first post referencing Thompson's death.
+And Taylor Lorenz sees this as a cause of celebration and apparently did it online in her first post referencing Thompson's death.

-She shared a post about how Blue Cross Blue Shield, one of United Healthcare's competitors, will no longer pay for anesthesia for full length for some surgeries.
+She shared a post about how Blue Cross, Blue Shield, one of United Healthcare's competitors, will no longer pay for anesthesia for full-length for some surgeries.

 And some people wonder why we want these executives dead.

-Pretty sick stuff.
+Wow, pretty sick stuff.

-And, you know, legislative idea, somebody writes.
+And, you know, legislative idea, somebody writes, and she says she endorses it.

 Healthcare executives and their families must be on the cheapest plan their company offers, and they aren't allowed to seek other care.